Blaine Robison, M.A.

 of God: Grk. theos is the God of Israel.
 In secular Greek writings a number of deities, always represented in anthropomorphic form, were called theos.
 In ancient polytheistic culture theos was not one omnipotent, omniscient, omnipresent, Creator and ruler of the universe and certainly not spirit as described in Scripture (John 4:24).
 In the LXX theos primarily renders the general names of God: El, Eloah and Elohim, but also YHVH (DNTT 2:67-70).
 As with many other Greek words the LXX infused new meaning into theos.
 The only God in existence is the God who chose Israel out of all the nations on the earth (Isa 44:6; 45:5-6, 14, 18, 21; 46:9).
 Only Judaism and Christianity worship the true God.

-First century Judaism institutionalized the office of shaliach, (Aram. pass. part. of shalach) who acted as an official messenger or a proxy for and with the full authority of the sender, as the Mishnah says, "the agent (Heb. shaluach) is as the one who sends him" (Ber.
-5:5).
 When the high priest authorized Paul to initiate persecution against the disciples he was acting as the priest's shaliach (Acts 9:1-2).
 A peculiarity of the shaliach is that these representatives were not missionaries to win others to Judaism.
 The shaliach’s mission was "limited in scope and duration by definite commission and terminating on its completion" (DNTT 1:128).
 Nevertheless, when Yeshua, the Great High Priest, appointed the twelve disciples and Paul as his shlichim (pl. of shaliach), the mission was broad and its duration indefinite.
+In the Besekh the term "apostle" is first applied to the original Twelve disciples (Matt 10:2), then Mattathias (Acts 1:25-26), Paul (Acts 9:15; 14:14), Barnabas (Acts 14:14), and Jacob (the half-brother of Yeshua, Gal 1:19).

 of Yeshua: Grk.
 Iēsous, a transliteration of the Hebrew name Yeshua, the name given to him at his birth by his Jewish parents (Matt 1:21, 25; Luke 1:31; 2:21).
 Yeshua is a contraction of the Hebrew name Y’hoshua, which means “YHVH is salvation" (BDB 221).
 Yeshua has the same Hebrew root as yoshia (“He will save”) and is also the masculine form of the Hebrew word yeshu‘ah, ("salvation”) (Stern 4).
 Both Yeshua ("Jeshua") and Y’hoshua ("Joshua") are common names and rendered in the LXX as Iēsous.
 The name of Yeshua was given to six men in the Tanakh and translated as "Jeshua" in English versions (1 Chron 24:11; 2 Chron 31:15; Neh 3:19; 7:7, 11; 8:7, 17).